-First Aid for Mental Health: Investigational Drugs to the Rescue
+First Aid for Mental Health: 8 New & Investigational Drugs

-However, development of new drugs in mental health is a painstaking process.
-Pinpointing mechanisms and sites of actions and finding new therapeutic targets can be common setbacks for researchers.
+But development of new drugs in mental health is a painstaking process.
+Pinpointing mechanisms, sites of actions and finding new therapeutic targets can be common setbacks for researchers.

 The Burden of a Mental Health Illness

 The numbers can be quite staggering when you look at statistics in the U.S.